Losing chess: Analysis

-This main variant of losing chess was weakly solved in October 2016; White is able to force a win beginning with 1.e3.
+This main variant of losing chess was weakly solved by Mark Watkins in October 2016; White is able to force a win beginning with 1.e3.
 This solution is valid for both FICS and "International" rules on stalemate.
 Some lines are trivial (1...d6, 1...d5, 1...Na6, and 1...g6 lose in less than 20 moves), others are quite simple (1...Nf6, 1...h6, 1...e5, 1...f5, 1...h5, 1...f6, 1...a6, 1...a5 lose in less than 30 moves, subject to knowledge of the theory), and some are quite complicated (1...Nh6, 1...Nc6, 1...c6, the win in which may require about 60 moves).
 The most difficult are the following five openings (in order of increasing difficulty): 1.e3 g5 (Wild Boar Defence), 1.e3 e6 (Modern Defence), 1.e3 b5 (Classical Defence), 1.e3 c5 (Polish Defence), and 1.e3 b6 (Liardet Defence).

 David Pritchard, the author of The Encyclopedia of Chess Variants, wrote that the "complexity and beauty" of losing chess is found in its endgame.
 He noted that, in contrast to regular chess, losing chess endgames with just two pieces require considerable skill to play correctly, whereas three- or four-piece endgames can exceed human capacity to solve precisely.
 For example, the following endgames may turn out to be quite complicated: 2 Knights vs Rook, 3 Kings vs King, or Bishop+Knight+King vs King.
 In the latter case, in particular, a win may require more than 60 moves, which means that it is sometimes unattainable due to the fifty-move rule.

 Variations

 Variations regarding stalemate

 Implementations of the main variant can vary in regard to stalemate.
-"International" rules are as described above, with the stalemated player winning even if that player still has pieces on the board.
+"International" rules are as described above, with the stalemated player winning.
 FICS rules resolve stalemate as a win for the player with the fewer number of pieces remaining; if both have the same number, it is a draw (the piece types are irrelevant).
 "Joint" FICS/International rules resolves stalemate as a draw unless it is a victory for the same player under both rulesets.
 The stalemate in the diagram is a win for White under "International" rules, a win for Black under FICS rules, and a draw under "joint" rules.